madebits/madebits.github.io/r/nodejs-grunner.md

 Circular task dependencies, such as, `G.t('t1', ['t2']); G.t('t2', ['t1']);`, direct or indirect, will result in failure.

 Dependency strings that evaluate to `false` are ignored.
-This can be convenient in some cases (if you fill in the dependencies array dynamically):
+This can be convenient in some cases (when filling in the dependencies array dynamically without having to rely on too evolved code checks):

 * `G.t('t2', [null, 't1', [null, null], ''])` - `t1` will be run before `t2`.